gyrogami logo

 Sterling jewelry is plated with rhodium or gold on occasion.
 Some people might use the term generically for a sterling silver item plated by another (precious) metal.
 But it would be called gold electroplate or something like that, not sterling plated.

-The one exception to "sterling silver plated" is so rare as to be improbable.
+The one exception to "sterling silver plated" is rare, improbable even.
 Why plate it?
 For aesthetics - it hides fire scorching, which occurs when sterling silver oxidizes (discolors) so much that it can't be properly polished.
-Old, OLD silver might have this problem.
+Old, OLD silver would show this problem more than new stuff.

 Other than that, there's no such thing as sterling silver plated.